 Statistics from The Department of Foreign Affairs and Trade reveal that the annual trade from Malaysia averages over AU $10bn.

-As you start your research on importing from Malaysia into Australia, this guide will help you discover how to identify, source, and import goods to sell in Australia.
+As you start your research on importing from Malaysia into Australia, this guide will help you discover how to import from Malaysia – from how to identify and source goods, to import to sell in Australia.